Alvin Johnson (serial killer)

-Alvin Johnson (born 1941) is an American serial killer linked to three murders across three states from 1972 to 1983.
+Alvin Johnson (1941 – May 21, 2016) was an American serial killer linked to three murders across three states from 1972 to 1983.
 Officially convicted in two homicides in Oregon and Utah, he was later linked to a third one committed with fellow serial killer Wilbur Lee Jennings in California, but was not charged due to his current life sentence in Utah.